JeremyZhao1998/DAVoteNet-release/README.md

 We use [VoteNet](https://github.com/facebookresearch/votenet) as our base detector, and do some modifications on data processing and code implementations, making it run faster and save more memory.
-All experiments are conducted on a single NVIDIA 3090 GPU (24GB).
+All experiments can be conducted on a single NVIDIA 3090 GPU (24GB).
 You can also use multiple GPUs to speed up training with larger batch size.

 ## 2.1 Installation